ibm-cloud-docs/secrets-manager/vault-dedicated-secrets-engines.md

 {:release-note: data-hd-content-type='release-note'}
 {{site.data.keyword.attribute-definition-list}}

-# Working with secrets engines in Vault Dedicated
+# Working with secrets engines
 {: #vault-dedicated-secrets-engines}

 Vault Dedicated exposes the full set of HashiCorp Vault Enterprise secrets engines.
 A secrets engine is a component that stores, generates, or encrypts data.
 You enable and configure secrets engines in your Vault Dedicated instance using the Vault UI, CLI, or API.